girish97115/StackOverflowBot/README.md

 # StackOverflowBot
 Custom Conversational Bot built to assist users in querying StackOverflow questions

-This is a Flask Application, which provides the user with a intercative UI to chat with bot
+This is a Flask Application, which provides the user with a interactive UI to chat with bot

 Here is an sample of the Application.